-Facetime, Skype, Whatsapp, and Snapchat, have replaced significant amounts of face-to-face conversation for many people.
+Facetime, Skype, WhatsApp, and Snapchat have replaced significant amounts of face-to-face conversation for many people.

 These ways of communicating reduce the need to speak to another human being.
-This has led to some of the conversational snippets of our daily lives, mainly via technological devices.
-So we no longer need to talk with shop assistants, receptionists, bus drivers, or even coworkers.
+This has led to some conversational snippets of our daily lives, mainly via technological devices.
+So we no longer need to talk with shop assistants, receptionists, bus drivers, or coworkers.
 We engage with a screen to communicate whatever we want to say.

 Bodily Cues